amithpatil/life-skills/listening-and-active-communication-assignment.md

-## Listening and Active Communication Assignment
+## Listening and Assertive Communication Assignment

 #### Question 1: What are the steps/strategies to do Active Listening?
 (Minimum 6 points)
 Steps/strategies for active listening: